 Before we actually start drawing a rose flower let’s learn some useful facts about the rose parts that we’ll be dealing with in our exercises.

-Sepals are the green, leaf-like coverings that protect the rosebud before it blooms.
+Sepals are green, leaf-like coverings that protect the rosebud before it blooms.
 As a flower opens, the sepals turn down and may eventually be hidden by the flower.
 Note that roses have 5 (five) sepals.

 Before a rose flower opens, all petals are hidden behind sepals.
-A single rose flower may have from 5 to 50 petals depending on a particular type.
+A single rose flower may have from 5 to 50 petals depending on the particular type.
 Most commonly, roses with multiple rows of petals have 3-5 petals per row.

 Leaves and Leaflets

 Roses don’t have single leaves growing directly from the steam.
-The leaflets closest to the rosebud usually have 3 leaves while the rest of leaflets may consist of 5 or even 7 leaves closer to the base of the steam.
+The leaflets closest to the rosebud usually have 3 leaves while the rest of the leaflets may consist of 5 or even 7 leaves closer to the base of the steam.

-*Read more about rose flower structure here.
+*Read more about the rose flower structure here.

 Now it’s time to get your drawing paper and pencils to learn how to draw a rose flower